On using angular cross-correlations to determine source redshift distributions: Conclusions

 The techniques developed in this paper can be applied to a wide range of existing and upcoming surveys from DES, GAMA and WISE, to LSST, Euclid and the SKA.
 We intend to apply this estimator to observational data in a future paper.\\

 We thank Carlos Cunha, Gary Bernstein, Shirley Ho, Jeffrey Newman, and David Schlegel for helpful comments.
+We especially thank Chris Blake and Andrew Johnson for pointing out an error previously in equation~(\ref{eqn:minquad}).
 MM acknowledges support by the National Aeronautics and Space Administration through Hubble Postdoctoral Fellowship awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555.
 MW is supported by NASA.